Author Paul Crask takes us on a walking tour of the beautiful Grenadian capital.Read more...

 A fascinating picture of the island’s cultural heritage that provides an educational insight into the processing of nutmeg.

-Despite this serious setback, the Gouyave station is a fascinating place, and a visit there gives you an insight into an important aspect of Grenada’s agricultural tradition, its troubled past, its stark economic present, and its uncertain future.
-Wooden machines and long curing trays, together with men and women engaged in manual sorting, grading and packaging activities, combine to paint a fascinating picture of the island’s cultural heritage as well as providing an educational insight into the processing of nutmeg and mace.
+The co-operative was formed in 1952 with the aim of removing the monopoly of nutmeg processing, sales and export from the plantation owners.
+Farmers who are members of the co-operative agree to sell their produce exclusively through the co-operative.
+In its heyday Gouyave would process up to 2,700 tonnes of nutmegs per year for export.
+The impact of Hurricane Ivan devastated the industry, however, and today Gouyave is the only station on the island still processing nutmegs for domestic consumption and export.
+Despite this serious setback, the Gouyave station is a fascinating place, nutmeg processing is recovering, and a visit there gives you an insight into an important aspect of Grenada’s agricultural tradition, its troubled past, its stark economic present, and its uncertain future.
+Wooden machines and long curing trays, together with men and women engaged in manual sorting, grading and packaging activities, combine to paint a fascinating picture of the island’s cultural heritage as well as to provide an educational insight into the processing of nutmeg and mace.